fogbender/b2b-saaskit/src/content/setup/production.md

 ---
-title: "Deploy to Vercel"
+title: "Production deployment to Vercel"
 needsEnv: ["PROD"]
 ---

-### Configuration and deployment to production

-Now that you've got everything running locally, let's configure the production environment and deploy the project to production.
-For this, we use Vercel (<a href="https://vercel.com" target="_blank">https://vercel.com</a>), a cloud platform for deploying and hosting static sites and serverless functions.
+Now that you've got everything running locally, let's deploy the project to production.
+For this, we'll be using Vercel (<a href="https://vercel.com" target="_blank">https://vercel.com</a>), a cloud platform for deploying and hosting static sites and serverless functions.

-#### Fogbender
+#### Fogbender (optional)

 1. Create a new Fogbender workspace on <a href="https://fogbender.com/admin/-/workspaces" target="_blank">https://fogbender.com/admin/-/workspaces</a>
 2. Copy the new `widgetId`, then save it with `doppler secrets set PUBLIC_FOGBENDER_WIDGET_ID --config prd`